toine512/matrix_reloaded_ctrl/README.md

 ## More integration oriented features

 - Logging: by default there are good and bad warnings output to stderr (level SUCCESS and WARNING).
-If you only want warnings when something's wrong for automated log processing, set `--log-level warning` explicitely.
+If you only want warnings when something's wrong, for automated log processing: set `--log-level warning` explicitely.

 - `--forbidden-users` allows you to ignore your bots so that emojis in notifications and responses to stats queries are not shown.
 Multiple usernames can be passed separated by a comma, letter case doesn't matter. \
   Example: `--forbidden-users WizeBot,StreamElements`